 For example, Numbrs operates a financial marketplace in Germany and boasts a valuation-to-funding multiple comparable to Airbnb.
 As Numbrs expands to other countries (e.g. the UK), it will need to attract new suppliers because of regulatory and licensing requirements for financial services firms without the benefit of latent demand in the new market.
 However, adding a new unit of supply here (a financial product) will help attract users anywhere in the UK (the entire market bound by the new regulatory framework), and not just a small portion of it.
 Scaling these marketplaces is far more efficient as compared to those with hyperlocal network effects, but less efficient when compared with truly global marketplaces.
 So as Numbrs expands to other geographies, we should expect its valuation-to-funding multiple to decline but still be well ahead of hyperlocal marketplaces.

-Geographic restrictions to network effects are a critical, but not the only, input to evaluate the potential of marketplace startups.
+Geographic restrictions to network effects are critical, but not the only, input to evaluate the potential of marketplace startups.
 Other factors to consider include frequency of interactions/transactions, marginal costs, side-switching, multi-tenanting, size of market adjacencies, fragmentation of supply and demand, supply differentiation, SaaS components, etc. I will write about some of these intricacies in the future.
-But assuming these factors remain equal, we view marketplaces with cross-border network effects as better bets than those that rely on hyperlocal network effects.
+But assuming these factors remain equal, marketplaces with cross-border networks tend to be better bets than those with hyperlocal network effects.

 A good place to start looking for these types of marketplaces is to think of real-world communities or networks that already transact or communicate across geographic boundaries.
-There are some markets that naturally gravitate to this sort of a model.
-Sizeable industries like manufacturing and industrials deal with suppliers all over the world (e.g. Scoutbee).
-Similarly, markets like financial services and early stage startup funding connect supply (financial products or investors) and demand (consumers or investors) within reasonably large markets and geographic areas.
+There are some markets that naturally gravitate to this sort of model.
+Sizeable industries like manufacturing and industrials deal with suppliers all over the world.
+Similarly, markets like financial services and early-stage startup funding connect supply (financial products or investors) and demand (consumers or investors) within reasonably large markets and geographic areas.
 These could even be found in industries as diverse as medical devices or genomics.
-Our thesis is deliberately sector agnostic and “horizontal”, so that we can help founders leverage winning business model patterns and solve critical problems that we may be unaware of.
-If you are an early stage founder building a marketplace that fits this description, email me here.

-Of course, this does not mean we will ignore every startup reliant on hyperlocal network effects.
+Of course, this does not mean all hyperlocal marketplaces are bad investments.
 There are key problems in sectors like childcare and elderly care that can only be addressed with local service-oriented marketplaces.
 But as we have seen, hyperlocal network effects tend to shrink the size of the market that can be addressed sustainably.
-In many of these cases, venture capital (and the growth expectations it carries) may not be the right fit for entrepreneurs.
+Entrepreneurs working on these types of startups need to identify the most realistic funding avenues based on pragmatic growth expectations if they want to build a sustainable business.